Mystic of New Orleans

 Greetings people of the page!

-So with that said, and it being a “1” year, why not honor such an ambition with inspirational passion as I bring together the loyalty and courage, along with taking the time to kick off this series about tarot cards starting with the sixteenth major arcana card, The Tower?
+So with that said, why not honor such an ambition with inspirational passion as I bring together the loyalty and courage, along with taking the time to kick off this series about tarot cards starting with the sixteenth major arcana card, The Tower?
 Why kick it off with this card you might be thinking and ask?
 I say why not?
 Change is constant.
+It is a Blue Moon and Mercury is in Retrograde.
 I find when using such a tool as tarot cards or any kind of oracle, divination, for that matter, such a tool ought to be used to best inform oneself in obtaining such divine knowledge as so to make the best possible educated decisions, hence taking wise actions.
 Hopefully.
 Nothing is written in stone they say, things change.
 Always.
 Why not be aware?
 Just like one of the overall messages of the Tower card when it appears in a reading, have courage in the chaos.
 Did you know that it has been said that the tarot became popular within the Renaissance?
 (Very French aristocratic by the way.)

 Now, yes, true, I do have to admit and share there are other alternative objectives here.
-Like I get to engage creatively and spiritually collaborate with an extraordinary artist known as Q, in creating my own deck.
-Q will be painting all 78 cards in various sizes.
-Like for instance, the Tower card he has already created for my deck is on a 16 x 20 canvas.
-It is a prototype so it may be the final design, then again, perhaps not.
+Like I get to engage creatively and spiritually collaborate with an extraordinary artist in creating my own deck.
+This artist is painting all 78 cards in various sizes and has a sketch book to accompany our notes along the way that will be sold at some point.
+Like for instance, the Tower, Ace of Cups, and Empress cards have already been created for my deck on 24 x 36 canvases as of February 2018.
+These are prototypes, however there is the opportunity that these just might serve as the final design, then again, perhaps not.
 It took Aleister Crowley and Lady Frieda Harris sometimes eight different designs before the final version was chosen for the Thoth Tarot.
 (Which by the way, the Thoth deck apparently is the second chosen deck of tarot cards behind the Waite-Smith or better known as the Rider deck, according to the Tarot Association.)

 The overall intent with such collaboration is to reflect the magical life here within New Orleans and the surrounding areas as seen through our eyes, lead by our spirits, felt in our hearts and souls.
-The other is to share knowledge like I mentioned along with culture, magic and art.
+I am very excited about this project.
+Rumor has it that in addition to the deck, an app will also be designed for phones.
+Like how cool is that?
+My other intent is to share knowledge like I mentioned along with culture, magic and art.
+As I honor and respect such aspects and matters very much.
 Moreover, another reason is just to have some fun too!
-Any which way, bottom line here, is that I have committed myself to writing at least 78 columns, articles or whatever you care to label this as, in this series of Misread Reader while Q committed to 78 final original paintings.
-(He more than likely will paint more than that whereas, yes, there will be a show somewhere local exhibiting them as we launch the tarot deck in the near future) The reason for this many columns, articles or whatever you care to label this as within this series and so many paintings are because there is that many cards in a conventional tarot card deck.
+Any which way, bottom line here, is that I have committed myself to writing at least 78 columns, articles or whatever you care to label this as, in this series of Misread Reader while the artist has gladly committed to 78 final original paintings over the next year. (more than likely more than that will be created, painted in acrylic then final version in oils, whereas, yes, there will be a show somewhere local exhibiting them as we launch the tarot deck in the near future) The reason for this many columns, articles or whatever you care to label this as within this series and so many paintings are because there is that many cards in a conventional tarot card deck.
 I realize some of you might already know this, however some may not.
 Hence just so we are all are on the same page here--- there are 22 major arcana cards and 56 minor arcana cards.
 Personally, I like to think that the major arcana cards have an allegorical and cultural significance blended within the elements, planetary and zodiacal correlations.
 Usually they carry a cosmic divine message and lays out the foundation of a deck reflecting such symbolic meanings.
 The minor arcana are divided into four different suits.
 Kind of like regular playing cards, however not the same suits like that of clubs, hearts, diamonds and spades however more like cups, wands, swords and pentacles.
 There is a correlation here however I will write more on this later as well as about how to read the cards and their significance within a reading in a different column, so stay tuned.
 This will be a very long process.
 So, join us as we embark upon this adventure and I share the experience via my perspective.
 I am sure it will be a wondrous trip.
 IF not, perhaps just amusing and entertaining at the very least.

 Now about the sixteenth major arcana card, the Tower……..